-Rundale Palace underwent a major restoration, taking almost as long to restore it as it took to build it in the first place.
-That’s if you counted the two decades of Biron’s exile when nothing was happening, it took 43 years in total.
-It would have been easier to count the losses and move on.
-I’m glad that didn’t happen, or there wouldn’t be Rundale Palace for me to explore.
+Despite the challenges, Rundale Palace underwent a major restoration, taking almost as long as it took to build the palace in the first place.
+If you counted the two decades of Biron’s exile when nothing was happening, it took 43 years in total.
+It would have been easier to count the losses and move on, but I’m glad they didn’t, or else there wouldn’t be Rundale Palace for me to explore today.

-During our visit, we visited a room that hadn’t been restored.
-It’s a great way to see what the restorers had to work with when they started.
-The contrast between the original and the restored is quite remarkable.
-It gives you an appreciation of what they accomplished.
-I think Biron would approve.
+During our tour, we were shown a room that remained unrestored.
+It was an excellent way to see what the restorers had to work with and appreciate the contrast between the original and the restored.
+It gives you an appreciation of what they accomplished, and I think even Biron would approve.

 Inside Rundale Palace

 This is the perfect place for a fancy costume party that you definitely want to attend.
 I can’t imagine how that would go down, but I’m sure it would be epic.
 Let’s just say that in my head, this is totally happening.

 Now, if you can’t make it to Rundale Palace any time soon, you’re in luck.
 There is a wonderful virtual tour that takes you inside the palace and outside of it.
 You can check out this link for yourself.